jtl-software/connector-documentation/tutorial/getting-started.rst

 ===============

 .. note::
-    Full example connector implementation is available in our Github repository `connector-example <https://github.com/jtl-software/connector-example>`_
+    The full connector implementation of our tutorial is available on `Github <https://github.com/jtl-software/connector-example>`_.

-This tutorial provides the necessary information to get you started quickly.
+This tutorial provides necessary information to get you started quickly.
-We will show you how to connect :doc:`JTL-Wawi </glossary/jtl-wawi>` to a PHP-based platform and enable it to synchronize data between the two systems.
+We will explain how to connect :doc:`JTL-Wawi </glossary/jtl-wawi>` to a PHP-based platform as well as how to synchronize data between the two systems.
-Although it is not technically required to use PHP for JTL-Connector, this language is the only language we officially support on the server side.
+Although it is not technically required to use PHP for JTL-Connector, this language is the only language we officially support on server side.

 While application environments like ASP.NET or Java can be used as well, you would then be required to implement the complete protocol logic by yourself.
-Of course you could mimic the structure of the provided PHP library, but this goes far beyond the scope of this beginner's guide.
+Of course you could mimic the structure of the provided PHP library, but this goes far beyond the scope of this tutorial.
 We are going to continue using PHP in the course of this book.

 Preliminary note